The Grand Circuit

 Enjoy: Kibale National Park

-Kibale Forest is a nature lover’s paradise with its sublime bird watching and chimpanzee trekking.
-Along with chimps, many other primate species abound in Kibale.
-Chimpanzee trekking is a half-day activity starting either early in the morning or just after lunch.
-A field of beautiful crater lakes lies between Fort Portal and the Forest, which are perfect for a swim or exploration on foot or by bicycle.
+Kibale Forest is a nature lover’s paradise, with its sublime bird watching and chimpanzee tracking, as well as opportunities for viewing a wide range of other primates.
+Chimpanzee trekking is a half-day activity starting either early in the morning or just after lunch and needs to be reserved in advance.
+A field of beautiful crater lakes lies between Fort Portal and the forest, which are perfect for a swim or hike.

 Day 11 of 24